quantaosun/QSAR-COVID-19/README.md

 The QSAR model is to take molecular descriptors as independent variables,  and bioactivities as dependent variables, with the help of machine learning model random forest regression, to build a QSAR model either based on public Chembl bioactivity or your local bioactivity for SARS-COV-2 or if you could change the target, for any other target.

 # 1. Starting from public data
-This scenario is not discussed for the moment, as it is easier to handle compared to the second.

 # How to use it
 run 1_public.ipynb, 2_build_public,3_build_public,5_build_all in sequence to build a QSAR, then run 3_external_prediction,5_external_prediction to predict unknown molecules.